jossjacobo/conductor/README.md

 [See a working example](https://github.com/ddavison/conductor/blob/master/src/test/java/io/ddavison/conductor/FrameworkTest.java) of what a test script written using this framework might look like.

 # Pull requests
-If you have an idea for the framework, fork it and submit a pull-request!
+If you have an idea for the framework, fork it and submit a pull-request for the develop branch!

+# Release process
+We follow gitflow branch management [reference graphic](http://nvie.com/posts/a-successful-git-branching-model/).
+The steps to make a new release are therefor:
+1. Create a release branch from the develop branch named `release/x.x.x`
+2. Create a new pull request from the release branch to the master branch
+3. If approved merge release branch into master
+4. Tag the merge (with release notes) in the master branch with `x.x.x` (this will make this version available in jitpack)